b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

 ## Value of Time
 Remember how [[Sources and Links#Deseret News|Deseret News]] was owned by and run by the church?
-They're always eager to share some information in a positive light.
+They're understandably eager to share some information in a positive light.

 Following April 2018's general conference, Deseret published a [Study shows just how generous Mormons are with their time, money](https://www.deseret.com/2018/4/26/20794320/study-shows-just-how-generous-mormons-are-with-their-time-money/).
-Note that this is before October of 2018, where referring to church members as "Mormons" became verboten; more importantly, it's just ahead of a whistleblower report.
+Note that this is before October of 2018, when referring to church members as "Mormons" became verboten; more importantly, it's just ahead of a whistleblower report.

-This article in Deseret (sponsored by LDSAgents.com, no less!) is largely excerpts from "a study conducted with two schools not affiliated with [the LDS church]" that describe how generous Mormons are with their time and money.
+This article in Deseret (sponsored by LDSAgents.com, no less!) largely consists of excerpts from "a study conducted with two schools not affiliated with [the LDS church]" that describe how generous Mormons are with their time and money.
 The link in the article to the study is a dead end, for some reason.
 Fortunately for us, we have search engines.

+&nbsp;

 > *The researchers determined that, through volunteering, an active LDS member provides a social contribution equivalent to $9,140 annually.
 If young, full-time missionaries are excluded, their social contribution still equates to $7,102 per year.*